lusaxweb/vuesax/docs/components/README.md

     parameters: null
     description: Change the font color of the button
     default: null
-  - name: vs-icon
+  - name: icon
     type: String
     parameters: Material Icons
     description: Determine the button icon
     default: null
-  - name: vs-icon-after
+  - name: icon-after
     type: Boolean
     parameters: null
     description: Determines if the icon is set after the text
     default: false
-  - name: vs-line-origin
+  - name: line-origin
     type: String
     parameters: null
     description: Determines the output of the line on the button (line)
     default: center
-  - name: vs-line-position
+  - name: line-position
     type: String
     parameters: null
     description: Determine if the button (line) has the line up or down
     default: center
-  - name: vs-gradient-direction
+  - name: gradient-direction
     type: String
     parameters: null
     description: Determine the angle of the gradient on the button
     default: 30 deg
-  - name: vs-gradient-color-secondary
+  - name: gradient-color-secondary
     type: String
     parameters: null
     description: Change the secondary color on the button (gradient)
     default: primary
-  - name: vs-radius
+  - name: radius
     type: Boolean
     parameters: null
     description: Change button radius to circle